witja46/tagify/README.md

 and you have to specify the file after the base url.
 Example: `http://localhost:1234/login.html`

-If you need to do transactions with the backend then follow the [development setup for the backend](#development-setup-for-the-backend)
+If you need to do transactions with the backend then execute this:
-Afterwards execute:
 ```
 $ npm run watch
-$ npm run backend-serve
 ```

+And then follow the [development setup for the backend](#development-setup-for-the-backend)

 To build for production execute:
 ```